The Two-Particle Irreducible Effective Action for Classical Stochastic Processes: Introduction

 While all effective actions are equivalent if no approximations are made, they do in general differ once the perturbation series is truncated at a given order.
 Thus at the same formal order in the coupling, the 2PI effective action resums a greater set of diagrams than the singly Legendre-transformed effective action, which leads to noticeable corrections already for moderate non-linearities (cf. section \ref{subsec:quad_non_lin}).
-The 2PI effective action furthermore allows conveniently for the investigation of the system dynamics starting from \textit{arbitrary} Gaussian initial states \cite{Berges2015}.
+The 2PI effective action furthermore allows for the {convenient} investigation of the system dynamics starting from \textit{arbitrary} Gaussian initial states \cite{Berges2015}. {Note that general $n$-particle irreducible ($n$PI) effective actions up to $n=4$ are discussed at length in Refs.\ \cite{doi:10.1063/1.1704062, vasiliev1998functional}}.

 This paper is organized as follows.
 In section \ref{subsec:first_legendre} we perform the first Legendre transform on the cumulant-generating functional and obtain the resulting effective action.
 This is followed in section \ref{subsec:second_Legendre} by the second Legendre transform, which leads us to the 2PI effective action.
 As a simple illustration, we discuss zero-dimensional $\phi^4$ theory.
 In section \ref{subsec:MSR}, we introduce the MSR formalism as our framework of choice for treating SDEs.
 These techniques are then applied to the Ornstein-Uhlenbeck process in section \ref{subsec:OU_process}.
 In section \ref{subsec:geom_brownian}, we show how to obtain analytical results for geometric Brownian motion with this method.
 Finally, in section \ref{subsec:quad_non_lin} we give a detailed analysis of SDEs with additive noise and quadratic non-linearity.
 Section \ref{sec:conclusion} then concludes the paper with final remarks.